kalmi/angular-collection-json/README.md

       }
     }

-    # return success and empty collection on 204 - no content
-    else if (res.status == 204) {
+    //return success and empty collection on 204 - no content else if (res.status == 204) {
       collectionObj = new Collection({"version":"1.0"});
-      return $q.when collectionObj;
+      return $q.when(collectionObj);
     }

   });